Developer-Arindam/Event-Management-Software/README.md

 # Event-Management-Software
-An Event management software to manage University events and fests.
+An Event management software to manage University events and fests.This is a Java Swing Application.
-The UI Snapsots.pdf file uploaded here contains the UI images  , that gives a idea of the software.
+The UI Snapsots.pdf file uploaded here contains the UI images  , that gives a idea of the software.Code_folder has the java files of the application.
 The software requires MYSQL database.